Vital Records Online

 Learn how to order a New York Death Certificate from the New York State Department of Health - Bureau of Vital Records (NYSDOH-BVR).
 The current processing time is 20 to 24 weeks, depending on the request method.
 The state fee is $30.00 per certified copy and an additional $30.00 for rush processing.
 Only authorized individuals can order certified copies.

-You can now order New York state death certificates through VRO’s online filing service.
-VRO offers a secure and straightforward way to order death certificates.
+You can now order New York state death certificate through VRO’s online filing service.
+VRO offers a secure and straightforward way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease of use.
 Your application is securely delivered to the New York State Department of Health - Bureau of Vital Records, NYSDOH-BVR for processing, allowing them to issue and mail your death certificate.
 You can place the order yourself in person or by mail through the NYSDOH-BVR by following the specific steps and meeting certain requirements.

 The Vital Records office has death records dating back to 1881 for all New York State except New York City.
 Death records for New York City, including the boroughs of Manhattan, Brooklyn (Kings), Queens, Bronx, and Staten Island (Richmond), are unavailable from this office.
 Confirm and review the costs, eligibility, requirements, and current processing times before ordering to ensure a smooth application process.